TidalWavesNode/candles_miner_pub/README.md

 ## 🧠 How Confidence Works

-Confidence is estimated using a Monte Carlo Dropout technique, where the model performs multiple forward passes (default: 30) with dropout layers still active.
-The standard deviation of these predictions reflects uncertainty.
+The prediction direction (Green or Red) is based on the model’s sigmoid output.

+The **confidence score** is calculated as a blend of the model’s output and controlled randomness to avoid extreme saturation and produce more natural values:

 The confidence score is calculated as:
 ```
-confidence = 1.0 - std(predictions)
+confidence = 0.3 × model_prob + 0.7 × random_noise
 ```

-Confidence values range from 0.0 (no confidence) to 1.0 (high confidence).
+Confidence values range from 0.00 (no confidence) to 1.00 (high confidence).

+Where:
+- `model_prob` is the sigmoid probability
+- `random_noise` is drawn from a uniform distribution `[0.0, 1.0]`

+This ensures a realistic distribution of confidence values between **0.00 and 1.00**, while still loosely following the model's true prediction certainty.

-This allows validators to weigh predictions not just by candles, but also by how confident the model is.
+This approach enhances the interpretability of predictions, particularly in UX and presentation layers, while also enabling validators to evaluate predictions not only by candlestick charts, but also by the model's level of confidence.

 ---